 3. Please do not post the name or other identifiers of your First Impressions-entered manuscript(s) to any of your online profiles (i.e. Facebook, Twitter, etc.) since judging is to be anonymous.

-4. Fill out the entry form, upload your entry file, and pay the contest fee at www.acfw.com/first_impressions.
-The entry form is in the right hand sidebar.
+4. Fill out the entry form, upload your entry file, and pay the contest fee at https://acfw.com/acfw-contests/first-impressions-contest/.
+The entry form link is at the bottom of this page.

 5. All entrants are required to check the “accept” box on the entry form indicating acceptance of terms.